Not always, but recommended

-Fasting is not strictly required for most blood tests, but it does provide more accurate results.
-We recommend always having blood tests done in the morning between 08:00 and 10:00 and preferably fasting.
-For a number of specific tests, 12 hours of fasting is required.
+For most blood tests fasting isn't strictly required, but it does produce more accurate results.
+We recommend always doing blood tests in the morning between 08:00 and 10:00, preferably while fasting.
+For a number of specific tests 12 hours of fasting is required.

 Tests where fasting is required or strongly recommended